Understanding Vehicle Excise Duty (VED) or "Road Tax" for EVs

 Are electric vans subject to road tax in 2025?

-Yes, electric vans will also be subject to road tax from April 2025.
-Currently, light commercial EVs benefit from a zero-VED rate, but they will soon be required to pay the same standard rates as other light goods vehicles.
-This means businesses and individuals using electric vans should anticipate additional costs, though EV vans will still offer lower running costs compared to their petrol or diesel counterparts.
+Yes, electric vans are also be subject to road tax from, though electric vans will still offer lower running costs compared to their petrol or diesel counterparts.

-Yes, plug-in hybrid vehicles (PHEVs) will also see an increase in VED.
-From April 2025, they will no longer benefit from reduced rates and will pay the same standard rates as petrol and diesel cars.
+Yes, plug-in hybrid vehicles (PHEVs) also saw an increase in VED from April 2025, they no longer benefit from reduced rates and pay the same standard rates as petrol and diesel cars.

 Does my Personal Contract Hire (PCH) or Business Contract Hire (BCH) lease include road tax?